dominatorVJ/Freewheel_Travelling_System/README.md

 solutions, features includes best travel options, stay options based on locations, community solution to find group mates and budget calculator to calculate overall travelling plans.

-• User can login/sign up using valid email id as it is integrated with nodemailer for real time OTP verification.

-• Leveraged HTML, CSS and ReactJs for the overall UI of the web app, utilized NodeJs, Express for the server side and MongoDB as the database to store user’s account information.

 `Take a look` :